lincalvin76/Platformer-Game/README.md

 - "techwithtim" for their basic movement code tutorial
 - "Pixel Frog" for **MOST** of their assets on itch.io (Pill and Door assets were made by myself)
 - "Pixaby" for their royalty free audio tracks / sfx
--  You!🫵 for playing this game!
+-  You!
+Thank you for playing this game! ❤️